Designer trade secrets on how to artfully choose and place your pillows onboard.

 A 3:2:1 combo on a King bed can give a spectacular result, with 3 euros, then 2 large square cushions or pillow shams and 1 square or lumbar cushion in front.
 I love using an extra long lumbar cushion to the give a sense of width to a cabin.
 An elegantly draped throw blanket or bed sash over the end of the bed will add the perfect final flourish.

 On deck, a sleek combination of monochromatic coloured cushions looks perfect against bright white gel coats.
 For a touch of classic glamour, combine stripes and geometric prints with some plain cushions; think black & white or navy & white fabrics.
 Step it up another notch with contrasting swim towels or outdoor throw blankets in yellow, royal blue or aqua.
 Just remember the golden rule and only use cushions made from solution dyed fabrics, designed to handle the elements.

-I dare say, now it’s time to ‘throw cushion to the wind’ and start ‘pillowscaping’.If you need some advice please get in touch.
+I dare say, now it’s time to ‘throw cushion to the wind’ and start ‘pillowscaping’.If you need some some design advice please don’t hesitate to get in touch.